adap/flower/examples/flower-via-docker-compose /README.md

       e9f4c9644a1c   gcr.io/cadvisor/cadvisor:v0.47.0    "/usr/bin/cadvisor -…"   50 seconds ago   Up 49 seconds   0.0.0.0:8080->8080/tcp                                                   cadvisor
      ```

-   - To monitor the resource utilization of your containers in real time and see the limits imposed in the Docker Compose file, you can use the `docker stats` command.
+   - To monitor the resource utilization of your containers in real-time and see the limits imposed in the Docker Compose file, you can use the `docker stats` command.
 This command provides a live stream of container CPU, memory, and network usage statistics.

      ```bash
      ➜  ~ docker stats